Male Incontinence Specialist in Topeka, KS

-Years of Experience Helping Men in Kansas Suffering from an Overactive Bladder
+Years of Experience Helping Men in Kansas Suffering from Urinary Issues

 Contact the office of Dr. Brad Rupp, a urologist in Topeka at 785-354-7877 if you are seeking treatment options for male urinary incontinence With years of experience, Dr. Brad Rupp and his team are highly skilled in treatment options for male urinary incontinence to determine the best treatment option for you.

 Urinary incontinence is common among men, especially as you age, and it affects 11-34% of older men.
-If you’re experiencing urine leakage, visit expert urologist Dr. Bradd Rupp at Rupp Urology.
+If you’re experiencing urine leakage, visit expert urologist, Dr. Brad Rupp, at Rupp Urology.
 He can reduce or eliminate the uncomfortable symptoms of urinary incontinence and help you regain control of your bladder.
 Call the Topeka, Kansas office at 785-354-7877.

 What is Male Urinary Incontinence?

 It’s a taboo subject – no one wants to talk about incontinence.
 The fact is, the myths of incontinence often obstruct people from getting the help they need to live an active lifestyle.
 Knowing the truth about incontinence can help relieve any embarrassment of the condition.

 Over 2 million men suffer from incontinence.
 You are not alone.